oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 I used the WorldBank REST API for this example.
 It maintains a database of geographical and geopolitical information, available for free on the internet.

 There is an interface called IDataSource, which abstracts our model of data emitter.
-On the application side, the data emitter is something which offers the following services:
+On the application side, the data emitter is something that offers the following services:

 - DownloadIso2CodesAsync() - Download a collection of Iso2 country codes
 - DownloadCountries(string[] iso2Codes) - Download a collection of country records, with code specified in the iso2Codes input parameter
 - DownloadCountriesStream(string[] iso2Codes) - Same as the previous method, but using the new Asynchronous Streams feature

-Note that the two last methods, beside having different names, have the exactly same input type but different return type:
+Note that the two last methods, besides having different names, have exactly the same input type but different return type:

 - DownloadCountries returns *IEnumerable<Task<>>*
 - DownloadCountriesStream returns *IAsyncEnumerable<>*

 Both functions return lazy values, which means that the foreach loops they implement won't be executed when the functions return.
-And they will be executef only when the last lines of TestBlock() and TestStream() are reached in the Tests class.
+And they will be executed only when the last lines of TestBlock() and TestStream() are reached in the Tests class.
 These two test methods have:

 - A first common part, where they download a set of ISO codes (100 in the example) and select ten of them randomly